|

 the next impasse along the BB road.

-Question.
-What is it that starts galaxies spinning? ...
+The pivotal question here is What is it that starts galaxies spinning? ...
 Check

 any textbook or research paper.
 You will find no clear answer.
 Nowhere